 - Make the victim safe from more snake bites or any other danger.

 - Wrap the entire limb in a compression bandage.
 It should be tight, like for a sprained ankle, but not tight enough to restrict circulation.

-- In general clothing should not be removed, since clothing delays the application of the compression bandage and causes unnecessary movement.
-If there are too many layers of clothing to effectively compress then limb then some clothing may need to be removed.
+- In general clothing should not be removed, since removing clothing delays the application of the compression bandage and causes unnecessary movement.
+If there are too many layers of clothing to effectively compress the limb then some clothing may need to be removed.

 - Immobilise the limb with splints or slings or by strapping the limb to another part of the body.

 - Keep the victim calm.
 Stop them from moving.
 Keep their heart rate down.
 Reassure them that snake bite first aid is effective and how important it is to stay calm and still to slow down the spread of venom.

 - It is extremely important that the victim does not move the bitten limb.
 The lymphatic system relies on muscle movement for flow.
 Moving the limb will cause rapid spread of venom.
 No movement combined with compression bandage is effective in greatly slowing down the spread of venom.

 - Keep the limb low so that the lymphatic system has to work against gravity.